 What is a SPAC & how do they work?

 A SPAC, also sometimes referred to as a shell company, is set up in corporate form, most commonly as Delaware or Cayman corporations.
 The SPAC is typically formed and launched by a sponsor, whether that be an individual or a firm, and that sponsor participates in the SPAC primarily through a SPAC Sponsor Entity, which is often a Delaware LLC or Cayman entity.
-Sponsors are typically business executives with deep experience in a particular industry, financial sponsors, such as private investment firms, or a combination.
-Many SPACs will disclose a particular industry of interest, while others will not place any limitations on the industries in which they may invest.
+Sponsors are typically business executives and management teams with deep experience in a particular industry, financial sponsors, such as private investment firms, or a combination.
+Many public SPACs will disclose a particular industry of interest, while others will not place any limitations on the industries in which they may invest.
 The chart below reflects a very common SPAC organizational structure.

-The SPAC is formed with the goal of conducting a traditional IPO for the purpose of (1) raising capital into the shell entity (the “SPAC IPO”) and (2) subsequently using that capital to acquire or merge with a business after the IPO (the “initial business combination” or “deSPAC” transaction).
+The special purpose acquisition company is formed with the goal of conducting a traditional IPO for the purpose of (1) raising capital into the shell entity (the “SPAC IPO”) and (2) subsequently using that capital to acquire or merge with a business after the IPO (the “initial business combination” or “deSPAC” transaction).
 The acquisition cannot be identified, and inquiries from potential targets must be turned away, until after the IPO closes.
 The SPAC typically has up to 24 months to identify a company for acquisition.

 Upon formation, the SPAC Sponsor Entity (or “SSE”) purchases founder shares in the SPAC for a nominal seed amount of, for example, $25,000.
 The founder shares initially amount to 20% of the total SPAC shares outstanding, or 25% of the common shares sold as part of the Class A unit sale to the IPO investors.
 The SSE also agrees to purchase warrants at the time of the IPO.
 The purchase price is typically designed as a function of the underwriter fees due to the investment bank conducting the IPO and may also include an amount needed for working capital.
-Notably, the purchase price for the warrants seems to have nothing to do with their theoretical value under any sort of standard valuation model, and everything to do with the capital needed to pay the investment bank and meet working capital requirements.
+Notably, the purchase price for the warrants seems to have nothing to do with their theoretical value under any sort of standard valuation model, and everything to do with the capital structure needed to pay the investment bank and meet working capital requirements.

 The capital proceeds from the SPAC IPO are held in a trust account during the searching period and then deployed if and when an acquisition is approved and consummated.
 If the SPAC does not make an acquisition within the 24-month period, all capital remaining in the trust (the IPO proceeds, plus interest income, net of relatively minor operating costs) must be returned to the shareholders.
 In the SPAC IPO, investors typically pay $10.00 for a “Class A Unit.”
 This unit is typically structured to include one share of common stock and a full or partial warrant with an exercise price of $11.50.
 Warrants typically become exercisable after the de-SPAC transaction and may expire after a defined number of years.
 The Class A Units generally trade by themselves until 52 days following the IPO, at which time they are split into the common shares and warrants.
 At that point, investors are able to purchase the Class A units, the common stock or the warrants.